pgRouting/pgrouting/src/withPoints/doc/pgr_withPointsCost.rst

 Synopsis
 -------------------------------------------------------------------------------

-Modify the graph to include points and using Dijkstra algorithm, extracts all the nodes and points that have costs less than or equal to the value ``distance`` from the starting point.
+For the combination of points given, modify the graph to include points and using Dijkstra algorithm, returns only the aggregate cost of the shortest path(s) found.
-The edges extracted will conform the corresponding spanning tree.

 Signature Summary